datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 #### New Features

 The Data Controller Support Team can assist with troubleshooting and issue support, but they cannot create additional functionality.
-In this case a request may be made to enhance the product, or our Professional Services may be engaged to deliver a bespoke solution.
+In this case a request may be made to enhance the product (Developer Days), or our Professional Services may be engaged to deliver a bespoke solution.

 #### Integrations